BernieO/ncupgrade/README.md

 4. Login to your Nextcloud webinterface and disable all 3rd party apps.

 5. Before proceeding it is strongly recommended to:
-- back up the database
 - back up Nextclouds data directory, if it resides outside Nextclouds directory
 follow [these instructions to create a backup](https://github.com/nextcloud/documentation/blob/master/admin_manual/maintenance/backup.rst#backup)
+Notice:
+- `ncupgrade` will back up Nextclouds database.
+So no need to back it up manually.
-Notice: since `ncupgrade` will back up your existing Nextcloud directory, there is no need to back up folders `config` and `theme` as long as they reside inside Nextclouds directory.
+- since `ncupgrade` will back up your existing Nextcloud directory, there is no need to back up folders `config` and `theme` as long as they reside inside Nextclouds directory.

 6. Run the script with `./ncupgrade` and enter the version you want to upgrade your nextcloud installation to.
 Or enter alternatively "latest" to upgrade to the latest available stable version.